silverfisk/silverfisk.github.io/content/posts/observability/fluent-bit.md

     log_retention_days  90
 ```

-__But there's one last catch!__ If you read the documentation for _log_group_template_ carefully, a warning is logged each time a fallback is made.
-You need to make sure to configure Log_Level to only log Fluent Bit errors, or your logs will be filled with unwanted warning messages:
+__But there's one last catch!__ If you read the documentation for log_group_template carefully, you will see a warning is logged each time a fallback is made.
+To avoid unwanted warning messages in your logs, make sure to configure the Log_Level to only log Fluent Bit errors:
 ```
 [SERVICE]
     Flush                     5